Joe Scarborough and Mika Brzezinski Are Engaged

 Morning TV just got more romantic.

 Morning Joe co-hosts Joe Scarborough and Mika Brzezinski are engaged, E!
 News confirms.
-The MSNBC journalists took their relationship to the next level last weekend when Scarborough got down on one knee during a romantic getaway to the South of France and Monaco, according to Page Six.
+The MSNBC journalists took their relationship to the next level last weekend when Scarborough got down on one knee during a romantic getaway to the South of France and Monaco.
 They were celebrating Brzezinski's 50th birthday, but the trip was only part of her present.

 Scarborough, 54, proposed at Bar Bellini at the Hotel du Cap-Eden-Roc in Antibes.
+In an interview with Vanity Fair, Brzezinski reveals how it all went down.
+"Halfway up the hill, he said he needed to sit down," she said.
+"We hadn't been feeling well, so I thought, Oh, poor guy, he can't make it up the hill.

-"Joe got down on one knee and proposed old-fashioned-style with a ring.
-Of course, Mika accepted," a source told Page Six.
-"They came back from the trip on Cloud Nine."
+"His glasses were fogging up he was so nervous.
+I kept thinking he really must not have felt well," Brzezinski said.

 Their relationship was never officially confirmed, but many speculated they were an item for a while.
 They fueled the romance rumors in April when they gave a telling interview to The Hollywood Reporter.